 Some suggestions on choosing fireworks for a birthday display.

 Letting off fireworks to celebrate a birthday is becoming a lot more popular in the UK.
 If you haven’t already done so, have a read of the General Advice section to get an overview of things to consider when having a fireworks display.
-That done, we’ll take a look at some birthday-specific suggestions below.
+That done, I’ll run through some birthday-specific suggestions below.

 What fireworks to choose

 It is fully legal to purchase fireworks all year in the UK and you can let them off any day of the year providing you do so by 11pm and in your own garden (i.e. not in the street).

 Unless you have a good reason to do otherwise, I recommend keeping birthday displays short and punchy, not unlike New Year’s Eve style displays.
 This enables you to create quite a spectacular “Happy Birthday” statement without the expense or setting up time required for bigger displays.